Cheverly–Washington Business Park Line: History

 Route F13 initially started by WMATA on November 21, 1978, when New Carrollton station opened.
 The F13 replaced route A13, which was discontinued on November 21, 1978, which used to operate on Martin Luther King Jr. Highway, up to Washington Business Park in Lanham, Maryland.
 Route F13 operated between the New Carrollton station and Washington Business Park in Lanham, MD via Garden City Drive, Ardwick-Ardmore Road, Martin Luther King Jr. Highway, Boston Way, Forbes Road, Philadelphia Way, Forbes Road, Martin Luther King Junior Highway, Lottsford Road, and Forbes Road as part of the Ardwick Industrial Park Shuttle Line running alongside route F12.

 The F13 was also rerouted to operate between the New Carrollton Metro Station and Washington Business Park via Ellin Road, Harkins Road, Annapolis Road, Whitfield Chapel Road, Martin Luther King Jr. Highway, instead of its original routing between the New Carrollton and Washington Business Park via Garden City Drive, Ardwick-Ardmore Road, and Martin Luther King Jr. Highway.
 The former routing was replaced by route F14.

 On December 11, 1993, route F13 was extended from New Carrollton station to Cheverly station via Ellin Road, Harkins Road, Annapolis Road, Cooper Lane, Old Landover Road, Landover Road, Prince George's Hospital Roadway, Aaron Deitz Drive, Prince George's Hospital Roadway, Cheverly Avenue, and Columbia Park Road.The extension was to provide additionally service on Cheverly Avenue to route F8, since routes F1 and F2 were rerouted to no longer operate on Cheverly Avenue.

+In 2012, WMATA proposed to eliminate Route F13 and have multiple bus routes replace the route.
+WMATA proposed to reroute the F1 and F2 along Landover Road, Cooper Lane, and Annapolis Road on weekdays to replace part of the western half of the F13.
+Routes B24 and B25 would replace part of the eastern half of the F13, operating along Whitfield Chapel Road.
+A new loop line would operate on the F13 portion between New Carrollton station and Washington Business Park with an extension to Springdale.

 On June 25, 2017, route F13 was rerouted near Washington Business Park discontinuing service along Boston Way.
 From northbound Martin Luther King, Jr. Highway, buses will operate to Lottsford-Vista Road, Forbes Boulevard and Philadelphia Way before returning to southbound Martin Luther King, Jr. Highway.
 Nearby stops will be served along Forbes Boulevard at Boston Way.

 All service was suspended during the COVID-19 pandemic beginning on March 18, 2020.
 The line resumed service on August 23, 2020 with reduced frequencies.
 Full service was restored on September 5, 2021.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all F13 service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.